ajaygill2020/Airport/README.md

 ## Future Work

 - One thing I can add is a component that will let me use a side drawer menu, beginning with a button.
 This will make it easier to go through other pages once they are added as opposed to just using a stack-navigator component.
-- Projects can always benefit from more tests (unit, integration, end-to-end)
+- Projects can always benefit from more tests (unit, integration, end-to-end).
+- Future developers can take this project forward by integrating a local mongoDb database which houses the JSON files relating to flight details.
+Specifically, they can add a schema file which will dictate the rules for JSON objects' data values, and fetch that data to render it in the `reviewDetails.js` folder.

+**NOTE: This project was tested using Expo Go across the Android and iOS environments (as of 28 June 2023)**